MrJPGames/WayFarerPlus/README.md

 - Experimental implementation for bigger maps (turned off by default currently)

 1.11.1:
-- Ppresets can now also automatically fill the WhatIsIt box (Only presets made with 1.11.1 or later)
+- Presets can now also automatically fill the WhatIsIt box (Only presets made with 1.11.1 or later)
 - Export/Import function added for "Open In" maps configuration
 - Slight improvements to the extended profile for Ingress agents
 - Nominations Stats widget should be more accurate in it's unlock dates